2020 Mercedes GLE 350de Unveiled With Plug-In Hybrid Diesel

 Thanks to a rather large 31.2-kWh battery pack, the electrified SUV will do 99 kilometers (61.5 miles) running solely on electric energy based on the WLTP cycle.
 On the flip side, the batteries do eat into the amount of luggage space available, with the cargo capacity dropping from 2,055 liters (72.5 cubic feet) to 1,915 liters (67.6 liters) with the seats folded.
 That’s a compromise worth marking considering the loss is not that significant.

 Once the battery is depleted, it’ll take just 20 minutes to charge it from 10% to 80% or 30 minutes from 10% to 100% by using a DC charging station.
-There’s going to be a 7.4 kW on-board charger and regenerative braking to juice up the battery while on the go.
+From a wallbox, it'll take 90 minutes for a full charge while from a conventional power socket it will require about five hours.
+There's going to be a 7.4 kW onboard charger and regenerative braking to juice up the battery while on the go.
 If you plan on doing a lot of towing, Mercedes says its diesel-electric GLE will be able to haul up to 3,500 kilograms (7,716 pounds).

 The GLE 350de is part of Mercedes’ PHEV onslaught, with more than ten plug-in hybrids to be available by year’s end.
 That number will more than double by late 2020.
 Meanwhile, the two new electrified SUVs will be on display later this week at the Frankfurt Motor Show where we’ll also see the zero-emissions Vision EQ S concept.